AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 **Checking if Keep-Alive works**

-**Keep-Alive** means that a client re-uses the connection to the server to transports multiple files (the page code, pictures, style sheets and so on).
+**Keep-Alive** means that a client reuses the connection to the server to transport multiple files (the page code, pictures, style sheets, and so on).
 Without keep-alive, the client has to establish a new connection for each request.

 To check if keep-alive works: